-The JSON sidecars that are relevant to HED are associated with tabular data files.
-For example, the rows of tabular event files represent time markers on the experimental timeline, and the assembled HED annotations for each row describe what happened at that time marker.
-A sidecar containing annotations associated with the columns of such an event file allows HED tools to assemble HED annotations for each row of the file.
+A sidecar is a dictionary that can be used to associate tabular file columns and their values with HED annotations.
+The rows of tabular event files represent time markers on the experimental timeline, and the assembled annotations for each row describe what happened at that time marker.
+A sidecar containing annotations associated with the columns of such an event file allows HED tools to assemble HED annotations for each row in the file.